Vouchrun/pls-lsd-ejector/README.md

-# eth-lsd-ejector
+# pls-lsd-ejector

-Ejector service plays an important role in ETH LSD stack.
-Every validator should run an ejector service to properly handle the validator exiting process, as users are free to `unstake` and `withdraw`.
+Ejector service plays an important role in PLS LSD stack.
+Every validator should run an ejector service to properly handle the validator exiting process, as users are free to `unstake` and `withdraw` vPLS as they need, it is important for valditors to exit gracefully when required.

-To learn more about ETH LSD stack, see [**ETH LSD Stack Documentation and Guide**](https://lsaas-docs.stafi.io/docs/architecture/ethlsd.html)
+To learn more about PLS LSD, see [**PLS LSD Documentation and Guide**](https://vouch.run/docs/architecture/vouch_lsd.html)